-- 37.1 Under the Code you must have procedures for dealing fairly, efficiently and promptly with complaints, challenges or appeals.
-The procedures must give keepers and drivers the chance to challenge having received a parking charge notice. - 37.2 If a driver challenges a parking charge notice you must review the case and decide whether to: - uphold the parking charge notice and explain why it was issued and should therefore be paid.
+- 37.1 Under the Code you must have procedures for dealing fairly, efficiently and promptly with any communication from the motorist.
+The procedures must give drivers and keepers the chance to challenge a Parking Charge Notice.
+If a motorist pays a Parking Charge Notice and then appeals, you do not have to consider the appeal unless you opt to do so. - 37.2 If a driver challenges a parking charge notice you must review the case and decide whether to: - uphold the parking charge notice and explain why it was issued and should therefore be paid.
 We may require you to demonstrate that you are keeping to the target times set out below.
 If the driver is due a refund of any fees, you must include that payment, or written confirmation that you have made the payment, with your reply, or - cancel the ticket and take no further management action other than informing the driver. - 37.3 If you receive a challenge or appeal about the issue of a parking charge notice, you must stop work on processing the ticket immediately.
 You must not increase the charge until you have replied to the challenge.
 You must acknowledge or reply to the challenge within 14 days of receiving it.
 If at first you only acknowledge the challenge or appeal, you must accept or reject the challenge or appeal in writing within 35 days of receiving it.
-We may require you to show that you are keeping to these targets. - You may not ask the driver to send payment of the parking charge notice with their challenge or appeal.

-- 37.5 You may not ask the driver to send a stamped addressed envelope for you to use to send your challenge or appeal decision. - 37.6 A parking charge notice may be challenged on the grounds that the vehicle was on hire or lease at the time the unauthorised parking took place.
+We may require you to show that you are keeping to these targets. - 37.4 You may not ask the driver to send payment of the parking charge notice with their challenge or appeal. - 37.5 You may not ask the driver to send a stamped addressed envelope for you to use to send your challenge or appeal decision. - 37.6 A parking charge notice may be challenged on the grounds that the vehicle was on hire or lease at the time the unauthorised parking took place.
 If the rental or lease customer's details have been provided to you by the hire or lease company, you should pursue your claim instead with their customer. - 37.7 If you reject a challenge to the issue of a parking charge notice you must give the driver a reasonable amount of time to pay the ticket before restarting the collection process.
 The Code recommends that you allow at least 14 days from the date you rejected the challenge. - 37.8 You must keep evidence of all challenges you receive and the action you take to resolve them.
 You must keep a full audit trail of all actions, which can be manual or generated by a processing system.
 You must allow us access to this when we are investigating a complaint.
 You must keep documents (or scanned copies) for at least two years from the date of the challenge.